Vantiq/vantiq-sdk-java/docs/api.md

 ### Returns

-The `select` method calls `handler.onSuccess` with a body of type `List<JsonObject>` providing the list of matching records.
-Upon a server failure, the `handler.onError` is called.
-Upon any client exception, the `handler.onFailure` is called.
+The `select` method returns a body of type `List<JsonObject>` providing the list of matching records.

 ### Example